Nederlands

 Fort Bonifacio, Manilla, III.2003; pict.
 S. Snoeck

-Road-signs from the Philippines are most interesting because of the different influences.
-This find is mostly American design.
-We recognize the diamond shape of the panel, and the drawing of the man (although he is of a more compact build and his head is still connected) both coming from continental America (See U.S.A.).
+Roadsigns from the Philippines are most interesting because of the different influences.
+The diamond shape of the panel, and the man both come from continental America.
+His head is still connected though.
+(See U.S.A.).
 The heap shows the improbable shape of the Hawaiian kind, except for the small cut-out at the bottom.
-American road-signs normally feature a thin black border-line, never a thick red band.
 A red border is typically European.
+American roadsigns normally feature a thin black border-line.

 Heap from Hawaii